aleudework/AI_Wayang_Multi/README.md

-# AI_Wayang_Multi
+# AI-Wayang-Multi
-A multi agent architecture to execute Wayang Plans based on natural language queries
+A multi agentic architecture for Apache Wayang converting natural language to Wayang JSON-plans.